 Gen and Chuck they were not the only brothers who changed my life; many live volcanoes of Black intellectual, proletarian machismo were exploding at the Cortland office.
 Ken Cockrel and his machine gun oratory; Marxist intellectual John Watson; Mike Hamlin, who called me a prodigy and worried about me among the brothers.
 There were dynamic and brilliant women, too – fighting male supremacy in the plant, in the community – and in the League.
 They all took me in hand, and though they didn’t make me go to school, they encouraged my ceaseless reading, writing and study.

 Their position that workers were divided by race to benefit the companies – greatly influenced my own life, years later, when I became a local union president.
 Even today, as writer on life in Detroit, this informs my views on the toxic, manipulative use of race – to keep us apart in face of the powerful.

-Though the organization was to last only a couple of years, for me, and for many others, the League of Revolutionary Black Workers, who crossed boundaries and borders at will – and allowed me to cross them, too – was a league of Detroit superheroes – and they saved my life, and anchored it in struggle.
+Though the organization was to last only a couple of years, for me, and for many others, the League of Revolutionary Black Workers, who crossed boundaries and borders at will – and allowed me to cross them, too – was a league of Detroit superheroes – who saved my life, and anchored it in struggle.

 *The drawings are by Detroit artist Jennifer Gariepy, from of a panel of four drawings illustrating my story, that we submitted for Detroit Sequential, a graphic arts project headed by Ryan Stanfest, that exhibited in Spring 2017, at the Signal Return printing press and gallery.

 Thanks to Richard Newman and Liza Bilby of the Hinterlands group, for inviting me to participate in the Porous Borders Festival, and encouraging me to write this story, the first time I had ever written about my early life in The League.

 All the brothers in the photo above are now deceased – General Baker passed away in May 2014, Mike Hamlin in April 2017; Chuck Wooten, Ken Cockrel, and John Watson preceded them in death.
 Photo collage by Carolyn Baker.